paulfioravanti/toy_robot/README.md

 <li>REPORT will announce the X,Y and F of the robot.
 This can be in any form, but standard output is sufficient.</li>
 </ul>
 <ul>
-<li>A robot that is not on the table can choose the ignore the MOVE, LEFT, RIGHT and REPORT commands.</li>
+<li>A robot that is not on the table can choose to ignore the MOVE, LEFT, RIGHT and REPORT commands.</li>
 <li>Input can be from a file, or from standard input, as the developer chooses.</li>
 <li>Provide test data to exercise the application.</li>
 </ul>